Division Title

 Voluntary Use of a Respirator

 Even when respirators are not required to be worn in a work area to protect employees, they can provide additional comfort and protection for employees.
 If an employee desires to wear a respirator on a voluntary basis, this must be discussed with their supervisor and the supervisor should request assistance from the RPP Manager if needed to determine that there are no airborne hazards that would require the use of a respirator.
-Additionally, the use of the respirator itself must not present a health hazard to the wearer.
-To ensure this, certain elements of the RPP may need to be implemented, which will vary based on the type of respirator desired to be worn.

 If after a discussion with the supervisor and the RPP Manager (if needed) and voluntary use of a filtering facepiece respirator (dust mask) has been permitted, employees must review the information contained in Appendix D of 29 CFR 1910.134, (Mandatory) Information for Employees Using Respirators When Not Required Under the Standard (see link below to review this information).

-Voluntary Respirator Use Information and Certification
+Learn more about Voluntary Respirator Use Information and Certification

-It is important to note that surgical masks do not meet the definition of a respirator but may be considered for wear based upon a hazard analysis of the employee's specific work environment.
+It is important to note that surgical masks do not meet the definition of a respirator.
+Still, it may be considered for wear based on a hazard analysis of the employee's work environment.
 For instance, in the context of respiratory infection control, surgical masks may be worn to protect a user from splashes of large droplets of blood or body fluids, or by an infected person to trap large particles of body fluids expelled by the wearer.
-Coincidentally, there are combination products that are NIOSH-approved respirators and have also been cleared by the Food and Drug Administration as a surgical mask.
-These products are respirators, and so Appendix D information shall be provided to the user prior to voluntary use.

 Voluntary use of any other respirator besides a filtering facepiece (dust mask) (e.g., an elastomeric half-mask with cartridge filters, or a full-face respirator) will require additional program elements.
 Contact the RPP Manager for assistance in making voluntary respirator use decisions and completing relevant program element requirements associated with their use.